Skip to content

 # Verify installation

-pcileech --version
+pcileech-generate --version

 Method 2: Install from Source